Side Effects of Mesothelioma Chemotherapy

 - Fatigue.
 Also very common is fatigue, which many patients describe as severe exhaustion.

 - Anemia.
-One potential cause of fatigue is low red blood cell count, known as anemia.
-Anemia also causes shortness of breath and dizziness.
+Low red blood cell count, also known as anemia, is one potential cause of fatigue.
+It can cause shortness of breath and dizziness.

 - Mouth sores and changes in taste.
 Mouth symptoms include damage to the tissue resulting in painful sores.
 Some patients also experience changes in taste that make eating more difficult.